gee creek

 How Nature is Affected by the Mining

-In the early 1900s the Tennessee Copper Company came on scene and purchased almost all of the current mining companies in the Copper Basin.
-With this they built a smelter in Copperhill, TN which unfortunately caused devastation to its surroundings.
-This smelting process created an exhaust in the form of sulfur dioxide which turned into acid rain and killed what nature was left in the area.
 Due to this damage, lawsuits forced the company to find other alternatives.
 They quickly decided to use the exhaust and turn it into sulfuric acid to sell instead.
 It was a win-win for everyone, although at this point, so much damage had already been done.
-Over 32,000 acres had been affected by the copper mining and it showed in lack of plants, erosion, and lack of wildlife on both land and in the water.
+Over 32,000 acres had been affected by the copper mining, and it showed in erosion and lack of plants and wildlife, on both land and in the water.

 Following the spiked demand for copper from World War II, came the massive decline in the 1950s.
 Mines were closed one by one with the final mine closing in 1987.
 Despite the ruin that was caused in the Copper Basin, the Tennessee Copper Company worked with TVA (Tennessee Valley Authority) in the 1930s to begin planting new trees and treating the earth with lime to absorb the remaining acid.
-By the turn of the century most of the area was reversed.
-Returned as well as possible to its pre-mining state.
+By the turn of the century most of the area had returned as well as possible to its pre-mining state.
 Cherokee National Forest and the surrounding wooded areas are what we enjoy today thanks to this restoration effort.

 Tips for Hiking Gee Creek Trail